WimJanten/Keet-Tumke/readme.md

 # Keet Tumke

 - Added V1.0 of the API
-- Addes V0.1 of the Webapp
+- Added V0.1 of the Webapp
 ## Authors

 - [@chinouvm](https://github.com/chinouvm)